Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 Using the off-grid calculator from the previous step, you can also figure out how many solar panels you’ll need for your solar system.

-After knowing how much energy you need to make per day from the load calculator, you’ll need to tell it how much sunshine you’ll have to harvest from.
+After knowing how much energy you need to make per day from the load calculator, you’ll need to tell it how much sunshine you’ll have to harvest.

 This available energy from the sun for a location is referred to as “sun hours.”